sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+### FormatThumbnail now implements ResizableThumbnailInterface

+  FormatThumbnail had `addResizer` and `getResizer` methods, without implementing any interface.
+Those methods are using on `ThumbnailCompilerPass` to add the different resizers.
+Now those methods are on an interface to expose a clear API.

 ### Integration with classification-bundle

   In SonataMediaBundle 4.0 we improved the integration with SonataClassificationBundle, you don't need